 References to hell are scarce, there is no conception of hell as we think of it today or as it is portrayed in the New Testament.
 Rather it is a murky afterlife described by the term sheol, relevant Scriptures include Psalm 18, 30, 103, 6, 16.

 The main word for hell is used twelve times by Jesus and it is Gehenna (and once by James to describe the tongue).
 Ge means Valley and henna means Hinnom, thus the Valley of Hinnom – a physical location outside of Jerusalem at the time of Christ where garbage was dumped (pg.
 67).
 When Jesus spoke of “hell” Bell believes the Jews were thinking of a real, physical location that was a garbage heap.
-Bell explains how things like gnashing of teeth literally occurred in this garbage heap.
+Bell explains how things like gnashing of teeth literally occurred in this garbage heap.11For an interesting depiction of the Valley of Hinnom as a physical location see Hank Hanegraff and Sigmund Brouwer’s preterist novels that were launched to challenge Tim LaHaye and Jerry Jenkin’s dispensational Left Behind novels.

 Then there is Hades which is akin to the O.T. sheol and is mentioned in Revelation 1,6,20, Acts 2, Matthew 11 and 16, and Luke 10 and 16.

 Bell argues that hell is a literal reality – but emphasizes it as a current reality and a future potential based upon our decisions.
 “God gives us what we want, and if that’s hell, we can have it.” (pg.
-73) Bell suggests that language about gouging out our eyes is hyperbolic and yet at the same time urges us to take it seriously stating, “But when you’ve sat with a wife who has just found out that her husband has been cheating on her for years, and you realize what it is going to do to their marriage and children and finances and friendships and future, and you see the concentric rings of pain that are going to emanate from this one man’s choices–in that moment Jesus’s warnings don’t seem that over-the-top or drastic…” (pg.
+73)12This sort of language is very similar to that utilized by C.S.
+Lewis in The Great Divorce, which Bell also recommends in this volume.
+Bell suggests that language about gouging out our eyes is hyperbolic and yet at the same time urges us to take it seriously stating, “But when you’ve sat with a wife who has just found out that her husband has been cheating on her for years, and you realize what it is going to do to their marriage and children and finances and friendships and future, and you see the concentric rings of pain that are going to emanate from this one man’s choices–in that moment Jesus’s warnings don’t seem that over-the-top or drastic…” (pg.
 73)

 Then Bell turns his attention back to Luke 16 and the story of the rich man and Lazarus.
 He begins by demonstrating that at least some portions of the parable probably aren’t meant to be read literally – e.g. can people communicate from hell with folks in heaven?
 Bell suggests the message is focused on the rich man keeping himself in hell – he is fixed there b/c he refuses to accept his equality with the poor man, still seeing Lazarus as someone to serve him – even when he is in hell.
-While Bell raises some fascinating points in this section – I’m not sure we can justify the separation as being created and maintained by the rich man based on the text itself
+While Bell raises some fascinating points in this section – I’m not sure we can justify the separation as being created and maintained by the rich man based on the text itself13Though the interactions between Abraham/Lazarus and the rich man and their somewhat unreal nature may indicate that we need to consider what details of the parable we consider to be illustrative and which descriptive.

 “Often the people most concerned about others going to hell when they die seem less concerned with the hells on earth right now, while the people most concerned with the hells on earth right now seem the least concerned about hell after death.”

 While this is not so much a theological as a practical statement – it is a powerful statement worth our contemplation.
 It is not necessary to sacrifice one’s passion for people and justice now for eternal concerns, nor is it necessary to sacrifice eternal concerns for people and justice now.
-Rather the answer is in a vibrant passion on both fronts, not one or the other…still, we must acknowledge that an escapist mentality can too frequently leave evangelicals looking apathetic to the world’s needs.
+Rather the answer is in a vibrant passion on both fronts, not one or the other…still, we must acknowledge that an escapist mentality can too frequently leave evangelicals looking apathetic to the world’s needs.14Interestingly enough, I would suggest this is more in word than in deed.
+I see many evangelicals deeply involved in social good, but they oftentimes object to the use of terms like social justice.
+I don’t want us to water down the gospel for “social justice” – but neither do I think we need to be afraid of this terminology.
+We should demonstrate terminology redeemed for Christ and not run from churches that seek to redeem terminology as was suggested by Glenn Beck.

 Bell takes a semi-preterist position on much of Jesus’ warning on punishment and destruction.
 He sees this as referencing the destruction of Jerusalem and the dispersal of the Jews during the rebellion in A.D.
-70.
+70.15For those interested in learning more about the preterist position on end times Scriptures see James S. Russell’s Parousia, a classic nineteenth century work on the topic recommended by R.C.
+Sproul and C.H.
+Spurgeon.

 Next, Bell argues that Scripture (in the Old and New Testaments) moves from punishment to restoration – and that the purpose of punishment is always redemptive.
 He references Sodom and Gomorrah and their renewal (Ezekiel 16), as well as renewal in Jeremiah 5, 32, Lamentations 3, Hosea 14, Zephaniah 3, and so on.

 This is used to shore up an argument concerning Matthew 25, which is one of the most difficult texts concerning the nature of hell, since its statement about eternal punishment is juxtaposed directly next to eternal life and many scholars argue that the two must reference the same duration and that weakening the duration of punishment would weaken the duration of life.
-Bell falls back on an understanding of eternal as quality not duration but then suggests that punishment here also is redemptive – since the word for punishment is the Greek kolazo which was used to describe the pruning of a tree to ensure it produced more fruit.
+Bell falls back on an understanding of eternal as quality not duration but then suggests that punishment here also is redemptive – since the word for punishment is the Greek kolazo which was used to describe the pruning of a tree to ensure it produced more fruit.16See William Barclay for further discussion of the nature of kolazo.

 Overall, Bell argues that: